beyzadp/beyzadp/README.md

 - [Twitter](https://twitter.com/od1l1a)
 - Matrix: mizraklisuvari:matrix.org

-I'm just a regular guy who likes to learn new things about computer systems.
+I'm just a regular person who likes to learn new things about computer systems.